Porto School, B Side: Insurrectional Organization of Space

 The Insurrectional Organization of Space project was clearly swimming against the tide at ESBAP, which followed a ‘neorealist’ mode, striving to respond to the primary needs of the revolution.
 The project by Mário Ramos and Fernando Barroso was more in tune with what was happening abroad, either under the influence of a critique of everyday life, influenced by Henri Lefebvre and Guy Debord, also with some influence of Pop culture, that we recognise in the Archigram or in a more political and provocative aspect of the Superstudio.
 Safeguarding the due distances of an ideological nature, we can say that this was a time in which architects seemed to defend the ‘game’ and ‘idleness’ as values that should be countered to the strictly functionalist sense of the modern and capitalist city of the society of the spectacle.

 Insurrectional Organization of Space didn’t resolve a problem.
-On the contrary, it created a problem: opposing itself to the image of functional urbanism, it claimed the city as a playground, a field of sharing, a battlefield, which begins by mis-characterizing the representativity of the architecture of power and its monumentality, in order to assume itself as an alternative to everyday life, dominated by the work routine and the ambiguity that still exists between ‘having’ and ‘being’.
+On the contrary, it created a problem: opposing itself to the image of functional urbanism, it claimed the city as a playground, a field of sharing, a battlefield, which begins by mischaracterising the representativity of the architecture of power and its monumentality, in order to assume itself as an alternative to everyday life, dominated by the work routine and the ambiguity that still exists between ‘having’ and ‘being’.

 Mário Ramos and Fernando Barroso had no intention or expectation that they would be able to build the Insurrectional Organization of Space one day.
 This project was considered to be solely an instrument that aims to shape and give visibility to certain ideas.
-We cannot fail to evoke, in this context, a number of projects developed by the Superstudio, in the beginning of the 1970s, it which it was proposed to ‘save’ Italy’s main historical centres such as: making all the buildings around the Tower of Pisa also lean, in order to ‘fix’ the tower’s original defect; or cause flooding throughout Florence’s historic centre in order to ensure that only the dome of Santa Maria das Flores would remain visible, thus recovering a ‘primordial state’ of the city.
+We cannot fail to evoke, in this context, a number of projects developed by the Superstudio, at the beginning of the 1970s, in which it was proposed to ‘save’ Italy’s main historical centres such as: making all the buildings around the Tower of Pisa also lean, in order to ‘fix’ the tower’s original defect; or cause flooding throughout Florence’s historic centre in order to ensure that only the dome of Santa Maria das Flores would remain visible, thus recovering a ‘primordial state’ of the city.
 Although neither Mário Ramos nor Fernando Barroso referred to these projects from the Superstudio, it becomes difficult not to remember them, not so much due to formal questions (although they do resemble each other) but essentially due to the same purpose that implies the imaginary universe and the image as instruments of a discourse of social criticism.
-Beyond the traditional exercise of a formal and academic context, beyond the professional practice regulated by commissions, Insurrectional Organization of Space aimed to think of architecture as an instrument of ‘cultural production’.
+Beyond the traditional exercise of a formal and academic context, beyond the professional practice regulated by commissions, the Insurrectional Organization of Space aimed to think of architecture as an instrument of ‘cultural production’.

 - Not surprisingly, Mário Ramos, Fernando Barroso, Pedro Cavaco and Rafael Gaspar were responsible for overseeing the exhibition DADA 1916–1966: Documentation on the International Dadaist Movement held in the Árvore Cooperative in 1972.